Get E-Book

 Flow Control Crosses Into Node Backpressure

-Flow control is TCP's receiver-driven limit on how much data the sender may have in flight for a connection.
-The receiver advertises available receive space.
-The sender keeps its outstanding bytes within that advertised limit.
+Flow control is TCP's way of preventing the sender from overwhelming the receiver's buffers.
+The receiver advertises how much receive space it has.
+The sender keeps unacknowledged data within that advertised limit.

-The advertised limit is the receive window.
-It is based on the receiving endpoint's buffer space and TCP state.
-When the application reads quickly, the receive buffer drains and the window can stay open.
+That advertised limit is the receive window.
+When the receiving application reads quickly, the receive buffer drains and the window can stay open.
 When the application stops reading, the receive buffer fills and the window shrinks.
 A zero or tiny window tells the peer to slow down at the TCP layer.

 peer application writes bytes